shane-os/my-next-adventure/README.md

 ## Testing
 #### Navigation Bar:
 Each link in the navigation bar was tested to ensure that the correct page was returned.
 Prior to the user logging into/ registering for account, the navigation bar present will not show the user either the dashboard or the logout options.

+#### Contact Form:
+A simple contact form was built to allow users to ask for more information, report an error on the site, report a mistake in one of the atttractions listed, etc. The site uses EmailJS to facilitate the sending of the form to an email account.
+Each of the four fields (first name, last name, email address & message) is required to be filled in for the form to be submitted.
+Firstly the form was tested by leaving each field blank.
+If a user attempts to submit a blank form, the form is not sent and they are informed that they have to fill in the missing field.
+For the email address field, the user is required to fill in a value that contains a string of text followed by an "@" symbol followed by another piece of text.
+A variety of values were inputed without meeting one or more of the previously mentioned criteria.
+Finally to confirm the message has been sent, an alert using the "Sweet Alert 2" package would appear on screen.